 "The bill I signed into law today will help children who suffer from severe seizure disorders.
 Throughout the legislative process I insisted on the tightest controls and regulations for this measure, and I have been assured by the Mississippi Bureau of Narcotics that CBD oil is not an intoxicant.
 The outcome is a bill that allows this substance to be used therapeutically as is the case for other controlled prescription medications.
 I remain opposed to any effort that would attempt to legalize marijuana or its derivatives outside of the confines of this bill."

 On July 3, 2014, North Carolina Governor Pat McCrory signed HB 1220 into law.
-The bill allows universities to conduct clinical trials using CBD oil that is less than 0.3% THC and at least 10% CBD to be used only for the treatment of intractable epilepsy.
+The bill allowed universities to conduct clinical trials using CBD oil that was less than 0.3% THC and at least 10% CBD only for the treatment of intractable epilepsy.

 On Apr.
-30, 2015, Oklahoma Governor Mary Fallin signed HB 2154 , which allows the use of cannabis oil that is no more than 0.3% THC for the treatment of severe forms of epilepsy.
+30, 2015, Oklahoma Governor Mary Fallin signed HB 2154, known as Katie's Law, which allows the use of cannabis oil that is no more than 0.3% THC for the treatment of severe forms of epilepsy.
 Fallin stated at the signing:

 "This bill will help get sick children potentially life-changing medicine.
 By crafting the legislation in a way that allows for tightly controlled medical studies, we can ensure we are researching possible treatments in a responsible and scientific way.
 The CBD oil we are studying is a non-intoxicating derivative of marijuana.
 It is not marijuana, and it is not anything that can make you 'high.'
 This law has been narrowly crafted to support highly supervised medical trials for children with debilitating seizures.
 It is not a first step towards legalizing marijuana, and I will never support the legalization of marijuana in Oklahoma."